autoplot/documentation/javadoc/org/autoplot/cdf/CDFConstants.md

-# org.autoplot.cdf.CDFConstantsThis class defines the constants used by the CDF library and CDF Java
+# org.autoplot.cdf.CDFConstants

- APIs, and it mimics the cdf.h include file from the cdf distribution.
+This class defines the constants used by the CDF library and CDF Java APIs, and it mimics the cdf.h include file from the cdf distribution.

 ***
 <a name="CDF_MIN_DIMS"></a>
 # CDF_MIN_DIMS